Learn How to Paint Brick with this Step-by-Step Guide

 Should I wear safety equipment when using brick paint?

-To protect your eyes and skin, and prevent the inhalation of paint fumes, wear goggles, gloves, and a mask, especially when spray painting.
+To protect your eyes and skin, and prevent the inhalation of paint fumes, it is recommended that you wear goggles, gloves, and a mask, especially when spray painting.